European Companies Search Engine

 Diamond Light Source Ltd. €921,000

-HELMHOLTZ-ZENTRUM BERLIN für MATERIALIEN UND ENERGIE GmbH €432,375
+HELMHOLTZ-ZENTRUM BERLIN FUR MATERIALIEN UND ENERGIE GmbH €432,375

-????????????? €147,500
+Instruct-Eric €147,500

 JOHANN WOLFGANG GOETHE-UNIVERSITAET FRANKFURT AM MAIN €761,406